-Being concerned about protecting important data.Companies which care too much about privacy, confidentiality and data loss can be more comfortable when using their own internal anti-fraud team.
-For example, traders in the medical industry may have access to federally protected sensitive data to maintain the privacy of that individual.
-Share this information with employees can seem less dangerous than sharing it with a third-party vendor, even if your risk of fraud is the same.
+For example, fraud prevention specialists in the medical industry may have access to federally protected sensitive data so they can maintain the privacy of that individual.
+Sharing this information with employees can seem less dangerous than sharing it with a third-party vendor, even if the fraud risk is the same.

-The risks: service providers are specialists in data administration, so they will usually have data resources and protection policies with more refinement that the trader himself.
+The risks: Outsourced fraud prevention providers are specialists in data administration, so they'll usually have data resources and protection policies that are more refined than those of an internal team.

 Deciding whether to outsource your fraud management solution can be tricky.
 If you choose to go with an internal team, you must be prepared to handle 100% of the antifraud management tasks, keep up with the frequent changes in fraudulent tendencies, and maximize approval and conversion rates.
 It's a big investment that requires significant financial resources and skilled personnel, and it's not right for every company.

 Before you make your choice, download our "Choose the Best Fraud Protection Solution for Your Business" ebook.
 We'll walk you through all your available options to help you determine the level of protection and service you need.